yue-here/yue-here.github.io/thisjacsdoesnotexist/index.md

 3. A [vision encoder-decoder model](https://huggingface.co/docs/transformers/model_doc/vision-encoder-decoder) ([test it out here](#toc2title)) that converts images to the appropriate text - here, the above GPT-2 model acts as the text generator.
 4. A [T5 sequence-to-sequence model](https://huggingface.co/docs/transformers/model_doc/t5) ([test it out here](#title2abstract)) that generates a text sequence from a prompt.

 For those who are interested in the inner workings or may want to do something similar, I've included a writeup of the project below.
-Most of the code is available on my [GitHub](https://github.com/yue-here/tocgan).
+Examples of the code are available on my [GitHub](https://github.com/yue-here/tocgan).
 As you'll see, a lot of my choices were fairly abitrary, arising more-or-less from the availability heuristic.

 ## Training the GAN
 ### Getting the dataset ready